OUR MANAGEMENT TEAM

 Following her training as a forensic biologist she developed DNA profiling at FSI from its introduction into routine casework in 1998 through to the accreditation of the process in 2002.
 She has given evidence in a number of major trials relating to fatal assaults and body identifications.
 In 2008 she was appointed Serious Crime Team Manager, in 2015 became Customer Liaison Manager and was then appointed DNA Development and Cold Case Manager overseeing the introduction of new technologies at FSI while evaluating their use in the reinvestigation of Cold Cases.

-She has been the Irish representative on the DNA Specialist group which advises the UK Forensic Regulator on DNA policy and on the DNA working group of Association of Forensic Science Providers.
-In January 2022, she was appointed Director of Corporate Services, with responsibilities including IT, customer service and oversight agreements.
-She also has responsibility for FSI’s obligations under the Freedom of Information Acts and serves as Data Protection Officer.
+Dorothy has been the Irish representative on the DNA Specialist group which advises the UK Forensic Regulator on DNA policy and on the DNA working group of Association of Forensic Science Providers.
+In January 2022, she was appointed Director of Corporate Services at FSI.

 Director of Chemical Analysis

 Dr. Yvonne Kavanagh joined Forensic Science Ireland in November 2018.
 She completed her Chemistry undergraduate and postgraduate studies in Trinity College Dublin, where she also spent a year as a chemistry lecturer.
 After completing postdoctoral research in Deakin University, Victoria, Yvonne joined the State Laboratory in 2004 where her initial role involved analysis of HPRA seized medicinal products.
 In 2008 she moved into the area of postmortem toxicology, which provides an analytical and advisory service to the Irish Coroners Service, taking over as section manager in 2013.
-She is an elected UKIAFT council member and also a member of TIAFT.
+She is a Professional member of UKIAFT and TIAFT and a past elected member of the UKIAFT council.

-In November 2018 she was appointed as FSI’s Director of Chemical Analysis with overall responsibility for the Drug and Toxicology disciplines.
+In November 2018 she was appointed as FSI’s Director of Chemical Analysis with overall responsibility for the Drug and Toxicology teams.
 She also has responsibility for Health and Safety.